joshcrain/joshcrain.io/notes/2020/weeknote-43-2020.md

 ---
-pageTitle:  Weeknote 43/2020
+title:  Weeknote 43/2020
 tags: ['weeknotes']
-metaDescription: Eleventy leaderboard, front-end dev, runs, and the end of a long book.
+description: Eleventy leaderboard, front-end dev, runs, and the end of a long book.
 date: 2020-10-24
 ---
 * This site dropped 6 places to 8th on the [Eleventy Leaderboards](https://www.11ty.dev/speedlify/).